winglang/wing/rfcs/sprint4.md

 versioning](https://semver.org/) and release notes are available in the [Releases](https://github.com/monadahq/winglang/releases) pages on GitHub.

-To update to toolchain to the latest, run the following command:
+To update the toolchain to the latest, run the following command:

 ```sh
 $ npm update -g @monadahq/wing